alcarasj/ganja-file-system/README.md

 * Implemented at the `ganja-cluster-server` level using local SQLite databases.
 ### Replication
 * `ganja-web-server` is connected to multiple instances of `ganja-cluster-server`, and each `ganja-cluster-server` is connected to multiple instances of `ganja-file-server`.
-* Files are uploaded, overwritten and deleted at all clusters.
+* Files are replicated (uploaded, overwritten and deleted) across all clusters.
 * File downloads are served via round-robin on instances of `ganja-cluster-server` as a naive form of load-balancing.
 ### Caching
 * Caching is implemented at the `ganja-web-server` level using Cacheman (https://www.npmjs.com/package/cacheman).
 * Every upload is cached for faster download, with a TTL of 5 minutes.